-This symposium is hosted by DANDRITE, a leading European institute for translational neuroscience funded by the Lundbeck Foundation, with cutting-edge research programmes that span from structural biology, cell biology of neurons, memory and stress research, to neurodegeneration and the gut-brain axis.
+This symposium is hosted by DANDRITE, a leading European institute for translational neuroscience funded by the Lundbeck Foundation, and a part of the Nordic EMBL Partnership, with cutting-edge research programmes that span from structural biology, cell biology of neurons, memory and stress research, to neurodegeneration and the gut-brain axis.

 Michael Eldon Greenberg